chrisdane/rfesom/README.md

 ```

 # Contribute
-Run `$ lib././set_links.sh` to set git hook links for automatic table of content updates in the `README.md` on `git commit` using the `github-markdown-toc` repo https://github.com/jordantrizz/github-markdown-toc forked from https://github.com/ekalinin/github-markdown-toc:
+Run `$ lib/./set_links.sh` to set git hook links for automatic table of content updates in the `README.md` on `git commit` using the `nobackup` branch of the `github-markdown-toc` repo https://github.com/jordantrizz/github-markdown-toc forked from https://github.com/ekalinin/github-markdown-toc:
 ```
 $ cat lib/set_links.sh
 #!/bin/bash